d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 Normally, we use the category with the highest predicted probability as the output category.
 The prediction is correct if it is consistent with the actual category (label).
 In the next part of the experiment, we will use accuracy to evaluate the model’s performance.
-This is equal to the ratio between the number of correct predictions a nd the total number of predictions.
+This is equal to the ratio between the number of correct predictions and the total number of predictions.

 ## Summary

 * We introduced the softmax operation which takes a vector maps it into probabilities.
 * Softmax regression applies to classification problems.
 It uses the probability distribution of the output category in the softmax operation.
-* cross-entropy is a good measure of the difference between two probability distributions.
+* Cross-entropy is a good measure of the difference between two probability distributions.
 It measures the number of bits needed to encode the data given our model.

 ## Exercises